MtxVec for .NET - Frequently Asked Questions

 How does it work?

 From the users point of view it's as easy as possible.
-After adding the assembly to the toolbox and adding the "using Dew.Math;" command to the C# source file, the library is ready to be used.
+After installing the packages from nuget.org and adding the "using Dew.Math; using Dew.Math.Units;" command to the C# source file, the library is ready to be used.
 We have included a large number of examples in the help files and also as executables.

 The interface to unmanaged code is made in a very effective way.
 For applications working with vectors and matrices, the performance of the memory management and consequently the performance of the .NET application as a whole will improve substantially.